MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/enabling-wsprint-on-a-device.md

 The endpoint needs to be able to respond to WSPrint 2.0 operations.
 You do not need to perform SOAP validation and processing.
 We just do string detection and replacement in our version.

-Once the WSPrint endpoint is functioning, you will need to customize the XML returned from the GetPrinterElements call with a "custom" device id:
+Once the WSPrint endpoint is functioning, you will need to customize the XML returned from the GetPrinterElements call with a custom device id:

 ```
 <wprt:DeviceId>MFG:MS3D; CMD:XPS; MDL:Compat; CLS:Printer; DES:Compat; CID:MS3DWSD</wprt:DeviceId>
 ```
-This matches with the Compatible ID in our published INF:
+This matches with the Compatible ID in the published INF:

 ```
 WSDPRINT\MS3DCompatE2D2